What to Know Before Flying Ryanair, According to Passenger Reviews

 While Ryanair flights tend to be cheaper than a lot of the competition, they also require you to deal with a few more logistics, and that can lead to mixed reviews.
 Ryanair often flies out of the off-the-beaten-path budget airports, as opposed to the city's main airports.
 This might mean you need to wake up a little earlier and get creative with your transportation schedule.
 But depending on the traveler, waking up half an hour earlier might be a small price to pay for the next-level flight deals you can score on Ryanair.
-(When I studied abroad, I flew last-minute from Paris to Milan for €9 — or about $10.50 USD — on Ryanair.)

 Before you book your flight, it's good to at least know what you're getting into.
 We looked through tons of reviews to find you everything you need to know about flying on Ryanair — and whether the inexpensive airfare is worth it.

-The thing about €9 plane tickets is that sometimes €9 is the base price, rather than what the flight will actually cost you.
-After the ticket price, there are processing fees, which can add up.
+The thing about an inexpensive plane ticket is that sometimes, your ticket fare is the base price, rather than what the flight will actually cost you.
 When you're buying a Ryanair ticket, make sure you consider the price after fees, rather than the initial cheap price of a flight.
 You might find that even after the fees, Ryanair still offers the lowest price, in which case it's still worth booking.

 "Everybody in our party was split up in seats from [rows] 10-20 in middle seats even when booked all at same time.
 Other people on the flight said the same, and some people said this is regular and if you want to sit next to each other, you pay even if [the] seats [are] available," says TripAdvisor user Keith P.